eNMS-automation/eNMS/README.md

 - python `string` -> Text box (single line or multiline)
 - python `list` -> Drop-down list (single or multiselect).
 - python `bool` -> Checkbox.
-- python `dict` -> Text box expecting a dictionnary.
+- python `dict` -> Text box expecting a dictionary.

 ![eNMS](readme/form_generation.png)

-Once created, you can create as many instances of your service as you need.
+Once created, you can have as many instances of your service as you need.
 Service instances can be executed, edited and deleted from the web UI.

 ![eNMS](readme/service_management.png)

 ## 4. Workflows

-Services can be combined as a workflow.
-In a workflow, services can be connected with two types of edge: `success edge` and `failure edge`.
-The success edge (resp. failure edge) indicates which path to follow in the graph if the source script was successfully executed (resp. failed).
+Services can be combined into a workflow.
+In the workflow, services can be connected with two types of edge: `Success` edge and `Failure` edge.
+The `Success` edge (versus `Failure` edge) indicates which path to follow in the graph if the source script was successfully executed (versus failed).

-A workflow keeps track of a `payload` dictionnary, such that when a service starts, it has access to the results of all previously executed services.
+A workflow keeps track of a `payload` dictionary, such that when a service starts, it has access to the results of all previously executed services.

 The status of a workflow is updated in real-time in the web UI.